-- x) Supervise the organization and operation of the Company's Regulatory Compliance system and area. - y) Prior to their approval by the General Meeting of Shareholders or the Board of Directors, inform on Related-Party Transactions and supervise the internal procedure established by the Company regarding the Transactions whose approval may have been delegated in accordance with applicable regulations. - z) Inform the Board of Directors, prior to agreeing on the corresponding decisions, on all matters provided for by Law, the Bylaws and the Board of Directors Regulations and, in particular, on: - a.
-The financial information and management report, which will include mandatory non-financial information that the Company must periodically make public, when applicable. - b.
-The creation or acquisition of interests in entities of special purpose or domiciled in countries or territories that are considered tax havens. - c.
-The economic conditions and accounting impact and, if appropriate, proposed exchange ratio of structural and corporate modification operations that the Company intends to undertake. - d.
-Any other general or specific functions involving reports and proposals that are entrusted by the Board of Directors or that are established by the regulations in force at any time.
+- x) Supervise the organization and operation of the criminal compliance management system and the Regulatory Compliance area of the Company. - y) Prior to their approval by the General Meeting of Shareholders or the Board of Directors, inform on Related-Party Transactions and supervise the internal procedure established by the Company regarding the transactions whose approval may have been delegated in accordance with applicable regulations. - z) Inform the Board of Directors, prior to its adoption of the corresponding decisions, on all matters provided for in the law, the Bylaws and the Board Regulations and, in particular, on: - a.
+The financial information and the management report which will include, when applicable, the mandatory non-financial information that the Company must periodically make public. - b.
+The creation or acquisition of interests in purpose entities special or domiciled in countries or territories that are considered tax havens - c.
+The economic conditions and the accounting impact and, where appropriate, the proposed exchange ratio, of the structural and corporate modification operations that the Company plans to carry out. - d.
+Any other report and proposal function that is entrusted by the Board of Directors with a general or particular nature, or that is established by the regulations in force at each moment. - aa) Establish an annual work plan covering the main activities of the Commission during the fiscal year in relation to the performance of its duties.

-Likewise, Articles 13.5 of the Board of Directors Regulations and 7.4 of the Audit and Control Commission Regulations state that the Commission must prepare an annual report on its operation, highlighting the main incidents, if any, as regards its duties.
+Likewise, Articles 13.5 of the Regulations of the Board of Directors and 7.4 of the Audit and Control Commission Regulations state that the Commission must prepare an annual report on its operation, highlighting the main incidents, if any, as regards its duties.
 In addition, when the Commission deems it appropriate, it will include in said report proposals to improve the Company's governance rules.

-In accordance with the foregoing, the Audit and Control Commission carried out the following activities during fiscal year 2023:
+In accordance with the foregoing, the Audit and Control Commission carried out the following activities during fiscal year 2024: